Art & Design

 AR 431 Digital Photography III3

-Self-directed problems in digital photography/,computer manipulation.
+Self-directed problems in digital photography/ computer manipulation.
 Digital SLR required.
-Fall,semester.
 Prerequisite: AR 331.
+Spring semester.
 Fee.

-This course prepares students for careers in art,and design.
-The course includes assignments to,build and present your best work for opportunities,in the creative fields.
+This course prepares students for careers in art and design.
+The course includes assignments to build and present your best work for employment, grants, residences, and other opportunities in creative fields.
+Spring semester, even years.

 AR 440 Ceramics (Wheelwork) III3